CMedberg/changing-tide/test.md

 urbesque, coepi mactas, huius.
 Arva innumerasque hederae.
 Fallere adspergine in retices edidit inscripsere videt discutit _armentum testemque attonitum_ purior.
 Tandem quae [fortes verus sitientes](http://ac.com/).

+> [!note] Everyone's Second-Best Friends
+>
+> Just as readily as they mix with each other, humans mingle with members of other races.
+They get along with almost everyone, though they might not be close to many.
+Humans serve as ambassadors, diplomats, magistrates, merchants, and functionaries of all kinds.
+>
+> **Dwarves.** "They're stout folk, stalwart friends, and true to their word.
+Their greed for gold is their downfall, though."
+>
+> **Elves.** "It's best not to wander into elven woods.
+They don't like intruders, and you'll as likely be bewitched as peppered with arrows.
+Still, if an elf can get past that damned racial pride and actually treat you like an equal, you can learn a lot from them."
+>
+> **Halflings.** "It's hard to beat a meal in a halfling home, as long as you don't crack your head on the ceiling - good food and good stories in front of a nice, warm fire.
+If halflings had a shred of ambition, they might really amount to something."
+> ^everyones-second-best-friends